Probing the Hofstadter butterfly with the quantum oscillation of magnetization

-Thus the partition function $Z_k$ can be expressed as a product of $N_y$ $2\times 2$ matrices.
+Thus the partition function can be obtained simply by computing the product of a number of $2\times 2$ matrices.
 This is a great simplification to the problem, since the computer time needed for evaluating this product of $2\times 2$ matrices scales just linearly with $N_y$.
 Furthermore, there is no need to store all these transfer matrices in advance.
 The computer memory needed in the calculation is very small.
-Thus a truly big system with $N_y \sim 10^8$ can be handled without any technical obstruct.
+Thus a truly big system with $N_y \sim 10^8$ can be handled without any technical obstacle.